Casta: Use of Casta terminology

 In the historical literature, how racial distinction, hierarchy, and social status functioned over time in colonial Spanish America has been an evolving and contested discussion.
 Although the term sistema de castas (system of castes) or sociedad de castas ("society of castes") are utilized in modern historical analyses to describe the social hierarchy based on race, with Spaniards at the apex, archival research shows that there is not a rigid "system" with fixed places for individuals.

-Rather, there existed a more fluid social structure where individuals could move from one category to another, or maintain or be given different labels depending on the context.
+The racial system was a more fluid social structure where individuals could move from one category to another, or maintain or be given different labels depending on the context.
 In the 18th century, "casta paintings", imply a fixed racial hierarchy, but this genre may well have been an attempt to bring order into a system that was more fluid.
 "For colonial elites, casta paintings might well have been an attempt to fix in place rigid divisions based on race, even as they were disappearing in social reality."

-Examination of registers in colonial Mexico put in question other narratives held by certain academics, such as Spanish immigrants who arrived to Mexico being almost exclusively men or that "pure Spanish" people were all part of a small powerful elite.
-Spaniards were often the most numerous ethnic group in the colonial cities and there were menial workers and people in poverty who were of complete Spanish origin.

-In New Spain (colonial Mexico) during the Mexican War of Independence, race and racial distinctions were an important issue and the end of imperial rule had strong appeal.
+In New Spain (the colonial territory that is now Mexico and Central America) during the Mexican War of Independence, race and racial distinctions were an important issue and the end of imperial rule had strong appeal.
 José María Morelos, who was registered as a Spaniard in his baptismal records, called for the abolition of the formal distinctions the imperial regime made between racial groups, advocating for "calling them one and all Americans."
 Morelos issued regulations in 1810 to prevent ethnic-based disturbances.
 "He who raises his voice should be immediately punished."
 In 1821 race was an issue in the negotiations resulting in the Plan of Iguala.